 Contact our law firm for a free initial consultation and learn how we can help you.

-The statute of limitations for fire accidents
+What is the statute of limitations for fire accidents?

 In the city, you have two to five years to file a legal claim based on arson.
 This is a criminal case.
 However, for the personal injury claim associated with a fire, you have three years from the date of the incident.

-Similarly, if the fire that you suffered was due to product liability or caused property damage, you must file your claim within three years of the date of the fire.
+Similarly, if the fire you suffered was due to product liability or caused property damage, you must file your claim within three years of the date of the fire.
 If someone perished in the fire, then you must file a wrongful death fire claim within two years of the date of their death.

 Furnace explosions